 All four experts agree that orthorexia can be tricky to both self-identify and treat in others, for one specific reason: A person with orthorexia tends to feel convinced that their way of eating is correct or even superior to other diets.
 "People who do this truly believe they're doing the right thing, they really do," says James.
 "That's where the psychology has gone haywire."
 To gauge whether or not your own mindset might signify an issue, Dr. Bakshi asks, "Have you put yourself on a nutritional pedestal and wonder how others can possibly eat the foods they eat?"

 Dr. Bakshi asks, "Have you put yourself on a nutritional pedestal?"

 When trying to help someone else who exhibits this sign—or any others on this list—James suggests approaching them with compassion, from a non-judgmental place.
 "You might say, 'I noticed that there seems to be some fear around eating food that isn’t within your current diet philosophy.
 Do you want to talk about it?'" she suggests.
 She doesn't, however, advise use of the label in these discussions (she doesn't use it in her practice, either).
 "When you’re a healthy eater, there’s a lot of pride in that," she says.
 "No one is going to like the term orthorexia."

-If you think you may be experiencing disordered eating, you can reach out to family or friends for help, connect with a treatment facility such as the Eating Recovery Center for a free evaluation, or call the National Eating Disorders Association helpline.
+If you think you or someone you know may be experiencing disordered eating, reach out to family or friends, connect with your doctor or a treatment facility such as the Eating Recovery Center for a free evaluation, or call/text the helpline of the National Eating Disorders Association at 800-931-2237.

 Loading More Posts...